-11. One-on-one briefings with institutional investors and stockbroking analysts institutional investors and stockbroking analysts better understand its business operations and activities.
+11. One-on-one briefings with institutional investors and stockbroking analysts

 - 11.1 It is in the interests of shareholders that institutional investors and stockbroking analysts have a thorough understanding of the Group's business, operations and activities. - 11.2 The Company may hold one-on-one briefings with institutional investors and stockbroking analysts.
 At these briefings, the Company may give background and technical information to help